jieunlim/Web-Security-week4/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+- Bonus Objective 1:"Prefer whitelisting over blacklisting" is not being followed in this application.If developer forgets to add blacklist (require_login()), any people can access to the application.
+Since whitelisting is more secure approach than blacklisting, making whitelisting would be better approach.

  - After adding territory, when show terriroty with Back to State menu, the territory has different state name.
   * I changed $state_result = find_territory_by_id($state_id);
   * to        $state_result = find_state_name_by_id($territory['state_id']);